-Brand loyalty is what keeps them coming back.
-The service they receive and the experience they get when using our clients services is a huge driving force behind their success.
+The service someone receives and the experiences they have when using a product or service is a huge driving force behind a brands success.

-Using them together as one coherent strategy can make or break a sports business.
-Using one without the other is virtually a waste of time and should most likely be scrapped all together.
+Using them together as a unified strategy can make or break a business.
+Using one without the other is virtually a waste of time and should most likely be scrapped altogether.
 If you’re going to do one, you have to do them all.
-The key is to not only use them all, but to use them in conjunction with one another.
+The key is to not only use them all but to use them in conjunction with one another.

 Simple design, relevant content, and consistent messaging is all successful marketing really comes down to.

 Most companies understand they should be using social media more, sending mobile-friendly emails, coming up with relevant blogs, or curating in-person experiences more often.
 The reality is they have to spend the majority of their time on the other areas of running their business like client management, finance, organizational development, and generating new revenue.